Virginia Tech® home

 Peer mentors showing how to dress for an innterview

-The weekend before classes begin, you will be invited to attend a welcome event with your mentor.
-This will be a great chance to meet the mentors and other mentees in the program and hit the ground running, making connections on campus.
-Your small group will determine when you would like to meet based on your schedules for the first 10 weeks of the fall semester.
-Some meetings will be on campus while others will be off campus.
-The off-campus meetings will be a great chance for your mentor to help you get to know the community around campus and take you to a meal compliments of CEED!
+Your mentor/mentee group will determine when you would meet (in-person), weekly, based on your schedules for the first 10 weeks of the fall semester.
+The mentor/mentee weekly meetings will be on campus while others can be off campus.
+The off-campus meetings will be a great chance for your mentor to help you get to know the community around campus.
+After the first 10 weeks of the fall semester and following spring semester mentor/mentee groups are expected to meet (in-person) once a month.

 Center for the Enhancement of Engineering Diversity